christinalee/Slides/slides-master/kotlin-retro/slides.md

 # Adoption

 Reasons not to force adoption:
-- organic growth is powerful
+- Organic growth is powerful
-- those most excited are best able to bear hardship
+- Those most excited are best able to bear hardship

 !!!